movalex/rpi-jupyter/README.md

     docker run -it -p 8888:8888 -v <path to your config file>:/home/jovyan/.jupyter/jupyter_notebook_config.py movalex/rpi-jupyter-conda

-For example, if you want to add a password for your notebook, you can alter `c.NotebookApp.password = ''` section in config file.
+To add a password for your notebook, you can alter `c.NotebookApp.password = ''` section in config file.
 You can add password later after jupyter is installed.
 Just run

     from IPython.lib import passwd
     passwd()